solidi/hl-mods/workspace/redist/readme.txt

         - "dkmode" - from Goldeneye 007, player head and arms are like Donkey Kong
         - "superjump" - jump three times the height, disables fall damage
         - "megaspeed" - run 50% faster
+        - "lightsout" - all the lights are turned out, but your flashight has unlimited battery
+        - "slowmo" - everything is slowed down by half!
+        - "ice" - all the ground is covered in ice
+        - "topsyturvy" - everything is turned upside down
 - Gameplay
     - Unreal Tournament styled spree achievements
         - Fast fragging unlocks awesome announcements